Imaging Quality Assurance

 The students have knowledge about different imaging technologies and image analysis.

-The students have knowledge about specific potentials and risks for imaging applications in quality assurance.
+The students know about the risks for imaging applications in quality assurance.

 The students are able to present and discuss imaging quality assurance applications, this includes the following aspects: problem description, imaging setup, measurements, statistical analysis and interpretation.